ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+and conducted their busines with suc­
+cess, and comfort to their mules and
+ho-ses.
+5. The ox-bow and yoke are proof to
+the pain.
+Iron bows are in common
+use.
+6. Hard rubber has found a place in
+horse collars.
+Everlasting Fence Posts.
 I discovered many years ago that
 wood could be made to last longer than
 iron in the ground, but though the pro­